Slovakia PM Fico's fate remains in balance after surgery, deputy PM says | Politics

 There has been no official confirmation of the gunman's identity and background.
 The incident raised questions over Fico's security arrangements, as the attacker managed to fire five shots at point blank range despite the prime minister being accompanied by several bodyguards.

 In an undated video posted on Facebook, the alleged attacker was seen saying: "I do not agree with government policy" and criticising government plans to revamp the public broadcaster.
-Reuters verified the person in the video matched images of the man arrested after Fico's shooting.
+Reuters has verified that the person in the video matches images of the man arrested after Fico's shooting.

 Fico and his government coalition allies have criticised sections of the media and the opposition, saying they had inflamed tensions in the central European state.
 Slovakia's biggest opposition party, the liberal, pro-Western Progressive Slovakia, was quick to condemn the shooting and called off a protest rally planned for Wednesday evening.
 It has also urged all politicians to avoid stoking tensions.